JD9916/MediBase/README.md

 # About MediBase
 Medibase is an online appointment reservation system designed for use by doctors and patients.
-The aim of this project is to provide an eco-friendly platform for simplifying the process of booking any medical appointments.
+The aim of this project is to provide an eco-friendly platform for simplifying the process of booking medical appointments.
+MediBase provides a one-stop experience supplying users with all of their medical booking needs including dental, eyecare, general checkup, and more.

 # ConUHacks2019 Connect information